brutella/hc/README.md

 **Basic switch accessory**

 Create a simple on/off switch, which is accessible via IP and secured using the pin *00102003*.
+By default only **required** charateristics for services are added.

 ```go
 package main